 Empty leg charter space becomes available when an existing customer charters a flight one-way.
 That plane still has to return to its home airport, and that means costs for the carrier; everything from housing the flight crew to the fuel and other costs to fly the aircraft home.

 Booking your flight on one of these empty legs means that you are actually helping reduce the carrier's costs – a favor the carrier returns by charging up to 70% less than you would pay by booking a regular charter flight.
+Industry estimates show that around 1/3 of all private aircraft are flying empty, so there is a lot of capacity to fill these seats.

 Flexibility is Key